#beCREATIVE Contest- Show us YOUR creativity and win prizes!

 Contest Period

-- The Contest begins on 5th May 2020 at 12pm and ends on 19th May 2020 at 12pm (the “Contest Period”).
-Entries must be received by beIN SPORTS within the Contest Period
+- The Contest begins on 5th May 2020 at 1pm and ends on 19th May 2020 at 1pm (the “Contest Period”).
+Entries must be received by beIN SPORTS within the Contest Period..

 How to Enter